 n8n stock chart automation

 n8n is a node-based workflow engine you can self-host.
-I use it to glue APIs, scripts and schedulers without building a full app.
-Nodes represent inputs, transforms and outputs.
-That fits stock chart work well: fetch OHLCV data, run analysis, send alerts.
+I use it to glue APIs, scripts and schedulers together without building a full app.
+That suits stock chart work well: fetch OHLCV data, run analysis, send alerts.

 Importance of candlestick analysis